elfredscom/atEX/terms.md

 A user can be charged prior, during, or post usage of their EXYZ account on any partner website.
 The charge may be manual or automatic and the user shall notified via email for the same.
 We may maintain a prepaid balance to ensure all the Transactions created are paid.
 No interest is provided on balance maintained in your account.

 Any unused balance in your account is fully refundable.
 A request for refund may be treated as a request for account closure as a positive balance may be necessary to use our services in certain cases.
-In some cases, refunds may be available only on the payment method used for the last payment to your EMPAYG Account.
+In some cases, refunds may be available only on the payment method used for the last payment to your EXYZ Account.

 In case of an unauthorised payment or mistake due to our error, we shall at your request refund the payment amount including all fees deducted by us.